Pavin Smith Player Props: Diamondbacks vs. Braves

 Pavin Smith At The Plate

-- Smith is batting .220 with five doubles, five home runs and 20 walks.
+- Smith is hitting .213 with five doubles, five home runs and 21 walks.

+- He has gone deep in five games this year (12.2%), homering in 3.5% of his chances at the plate.

-- In 14 games this season (35.0%), Smith has picked up an RBI, and in four of those games (10.0%) he had two or more.
-He has also driven in three or more of his team's runs in three contests.
+- In 34.1% of his games this year, Smith has notched at least one RBI.
+In four of those games (9.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.

-- He has scored in 37.5% of his games this year, with two or more runs scored in 7.5%.
+- He has scored in 15 games this season (36.6%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.